Linda Scott (councillor)

-Linda Scott is a Labor Party Councillor on the City of Sydney Council, first elected in 2012 and re-elected in 2016 and 2021.
+Linda Scott is a former Labor Party Councillor on the City of Sydney Council, first elected in 2012 and re-elected in 2016 and 2021.
 She served as Deputy Lord Mayor between September 2018 and September 2019.
+She retired in 2024.

 In November 2020 Councillor Scott was elected unopposed as the President of the Australian Local Government Association, having been vice president since November 2018 and a board member since 2017.

-Linda serves on the National Federation Reform Council with Australia’s Prime Minister, Premiers and Treasurers, and a range of National Cabinet subcommittees.
+Linda served on the National Federation Reform Council with Australia's Prime Minister, Premiers and Treasurers, and a range of National Cabinet subcommittees.